LarrySul/CLI-Send-XML-file-to-Google-Spreadsheet-via-Google-Sheets-API/README.md

 ## Requirements 🔧🔧

-<li> <a href="https://console.developers.google.com/">Register</a> and create a google console developer account set up a project retrieve your client credentials and then create a service account.</li>
+<li> <a href="https://console.developers.google.com/">Register</a> and create a google console developer account set up a project retrieve your client credentials and then create a service account (download details in JSON).</li>

 <li> Download <a href="https://www.php.net/downloads.php"> PHP V7 </a> and above. </li>